-Looking for a Nintendo Switch memory card to add more storage to your console?
-You're not alone.
-While 32GB of on-board memory is usually enough for a casual smartphone user, for a console it's rarely going to be enough - especially for those who own more than a small number of Nintendo Switch games and prefer digital downloads, or simply want to take screenshots and videos of their virtual adventures without having to stop to delete them as they go.
+If you've been searching for a Nintendo Switch memory card to add more storage to your console, you're probably not alone.
+While 32GB of on-board memory is usually enough for most casual users, for a console, it likely won't go very far - especially if you own more than a handful of Nintendo Switch games, or prefer downloading your games digitally.

-We have separate guides for Nintendo Switch accessories or Nintendo Switch travel cases, but if you know it's the best Nintendo Switch memory cards you want to find out more about then keep scrolling.
+We have separate guides for Nintendo Switch accessories or Nintendo Switch travel cases, but if you're after the best Nintendo Switch memory cards keep on scrolling.
 (You'll find some common questions about save files and minimum specs at the bottom of this article too.)

 - Nintendo Switch Pro: what we want to see from a new Nintendo Switch

 - Nintendo Switch vs Switch Lite: is bigger really better?

 - Nintendo Switch hidden gems: 6 underrated Switch games you need to play

 - Best micro SD for Switch: Sandisk microSDXC